AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rules-cart-create.md

 >
 >When using the `is not one of` condition with a _SKU_ product attribute and configurable product, both the parent and child product SKUs must be selected.
 To avoid listing all child SKUs in the rule, you can use the `does not contain` condition with common SKU parts of a configurable product and its child products.

-### Set a condition using Real-Time CDP Audiences
+### Use Real-Time CDP audiences to set a condition

-You can set a condition for a cart price rule by selecting a [Real-Time CDP Audience](../customers/realtime-cdp-audiences.md).
+You can set a condition for a cart price rule by selecting an [audience](../customers/audience-activation.md).

 1. Expand **[!UICONTROL Conditions]**, click the "+" icon, and select **[!UICONTROL Real-Time CDP Audience]** from the list.